Source credibility: Media credibility

 Media credibility refers to the perceived believability of media content "beyond any proof of its contentions."
 Although its roots are in Hovland's classic persuasion research on source credibility, media credibility research has shifted the focus from characteristics of individual, personal sources to characteristics of media behaviors such as objectivity, accuracy, fairness, and lack of bias.
 Empirical research has found that media credibility is an important part, along with message characteristics and audience characteristics, of effective communication.

 According to Dan Gillmor when becoming mediactive (i.e., an active consumer of media) source credibility is a very important aspect.
 He suggests that users be skeptical; they should be on the lookout for fallacies, such as the two-side fallacy, and people who are paid to persuade.
 He also believes that people need to exercise judgment, the idea of assuming that everything is lying is just as much a problem as assuming that everything posted or published is the truth.
 Opening your mind is another important concept when considering source credibility.
 Most people are likely to consider a source credible if the content reflects ideas that the user also holds.
 Finally, Gillmor advises that people keep asking questions and follow up on sources to help realize their credibility.

 Credibility is a core value of American journalism.
 Credibility also is essential to the business aspect of the media.
 Loss of credibility may translate to loss of audience.
 Journalists themselves view loss of credibility as the biggest issue facing the industry.
 Because the media occupies a significant part of people's daily lives, it significantly impacts the social construction of reality, the shape of public consciousness and the direction of sociopolitical change.
 Therefore, media's credibility is as important as the message itself.

+Additional predictors of media credibility

+Although it has not been proven that resemblance between the communicator and the audience directly impacts the listeners, it was found that commonalities can have an indirect effect on the audience, such as liking and credibility.
+Being charming, attractive, and funny, as well as identifying similarities and delivering compliments, are all effective strategies to make the interaction positive and portray the communicator positively.